SamaMansour/movies-site/README.md

 ### `npm start`

-## Technoligies used in this project
+## Technologies used in this project

 1. Chakra-ui
 2. Storybook